manasa99/Distributed_MultiConsistency_KV_Store/Readme.md

 - Tests for this project are placed in the **test_cases** folder.

-- As we may require additional libraries, these are placed in the **requirements.txt** file which can be used to install dependencies.
+- As I may require additional libraries, these are placed in the **requirements.txt** file which can be used to install dependencies.

 #### How to set up and run